Snoopino/esx_armor/README.md

 # esx_armor
-FiveM Script - Usable Armor Vests | Status saved in Databse
+FiveM Script - Usable Armor Vests & Status will be saved in Databse

 **Forum:** *Soon...*